tmbdev-tutorials/das2024-keynote/presentation.md

 -- vlms for image categorization, segmentation via backprop etc -->

-# Document Analysis in the time of LLMs
+# Document Analysis in the Era of LLMs

 Thomas Breuel
 NVIDIA Research

 # Talk Outline

-- AI Revolution
+- The AI Revolution
 - Three Types of Document Analysis Systems
 - Documents as Sources of Facts for LLMs